TanStack/query/docs/react/guides/migrating-to-v5.md

 Mainly because an important fix was shipped around type inference.
 Please see this [TypeScript issue](https://github.com/microsoft/TypeScript/issues/43371) for more information.

-### The `contextSharing` prop has been removed from QueryClientProvider

-You could previously use the `contextSharing` property to share the first (and at least one) instance of the query client context across the window.
-This ensured that if TanStack Query was used across different bundles or microfrontends then they will all use the same instance of the context, regardless of module scoping.

-However, isolation is often preferred for microfrontends.
-In v4 the option to pass a custom context to the `QueryClientProvider` was added, which allows exactly this.
-If you wish to use the same query client across multiple packages of an application, you can create a `QueryClient` in your application and then let the bundles share this through the `context` property of the `QueryClientProvider`.

 ### The `isDataEqual` options has been removed from useQuery

 Previously, This function was used to indicate whether to use previous `data` (`true`) or new data (`false`) as a resolved data for the query.